Pietro Yon: Composer

+He also composed several masses, like his "Missa Regina Pacis", for three equal voices and organ; and his "Missa Eucharistica" for three unequal voices and organ.

 Teacher

 Yon's pupils included Cole Porter, Georges-Émile Tanguay, Powell Weaver (Kansas City), Edgar Bowman (Pittsburgh), Robert Elmore (Philadelphia), Mary Downey (New York), Henry Seibert (New York), Eugene Phillips (Grand Rapids), Tracy Y. Cannon (Salt Lake City, organist at the Mormon Tabernacle), Helen Knox Ferguson (Dallas), Helen Townsend (Buffalo), Franklin Coates (N.Y.City), Dorothy Mulroney (organist at the Municipal Auditorium Springfield, Mass.), Wilbur Chenowetch (Professor of organ and organist of the Plymouth Church, Lincoln, Neb.), Alan Bucher (Peekskill N.Y.), Edward Rivetti, assistant organist at St. Patrick's Cathedral, N.Y., Radie Britain (Dallas) and Yon's godson Norman Dello Joio.

 Illness and death

 On April 9, 1943, Yon suffered a massive stroke that paralyzed his entire right side.
 His sister Lina died of a heart attack upon finding him.
 As a result, he was unable to fulfill his obligations at St. Patrick's Cathedral and was temporarily replaced by long-time assistant Edward Rivetti.

 At first, Yon was sent to Columbia Hospital.
 Eventually, it was decided to move him to a friend's house in Long Island, where it was thought that he would recover better.
 In the meantime, the Cathedral held his position open and refused application from organists who wanted to replace him.

 In time, it became obvious that Yon would take a long time to recover if at all.
 Courboin was available as a substitute "for the duration of the illness of Pietro Yon".
 He was heavily engaged in a recital and teaching career, in addition to consultation on many new organs and performing radio broadcasts on WOR.
 On October 2, 1943, Courboin was appointed interim organist while Yon was ill.

 Yon died in Huntington, New York on November 22, 1943, the feast of St Cecilia.
 His funeral, which took place on the 25th, was attended by 1,300 including Toscanini.
 Courboin conducted the choir in Yon's own Mass of Requiem; Yon's setting of O All Ye That Pass by the Way was also sung.
 He is buried with his sister Lina at the Gate of Heaven Cemetery in Westchester County.